Philadelphia Officials Address Grim Milestone As City Reaches 300 Homicides In 2022

 Murdock says it will take more men to make a bigger impact on the city’s young people.

-“They’re emulating what they see when they try to look for what a man looks like,” Murdock said.
-“The identity of a man has been turned.
+“They’re emulating what they see when they trying to look for what a man looks like,” Murdock said.
+“The identity of a man has been tarnished.
 So when they’re looking for what the identity of a man looks like, they’re looking for what’s in their environment.”

 One of his mentees is now a mentor himself.